 One of the questions, is how the falls will affect consumer spending.
 As home prices fall, households feel less wealthy.
 Consumers could start spending less as they see their money vanish.

 We are already seeing how this is impacting car sales.
 People aren’t buying as many cars as previous years.

-But, in our experience, the thing to watch here is the unemployment rate.
+But, in my experience, the thing to watch here is the unemployment rate.
 The big worry is if unemployment starts rising, as we saw in Spain once the property bubble burst.